 Maya Neal, MS, LMFT

 Therapists typically ask their clients lots of questions.
 That's all well and good, but it's important for clients to know a little bit about their therapist too.
-Choosing a therapist is an important decision.
-It's my hope that this page will give you a good sense of who I am, before we even meet.
+Choosing a couple therapist is an important decision!
+It's my hope that this page will give you a good sense of who I am, before we even start.

-My interest in psychotherapy (also known as "talk therapy") began in childhood, at age 13 to be exact.
+My interest in therapy began in childhood, at age 13 to be exact.
 While the other kids were reading junior detective novels, I was reading "Your Erroneous Zones" by Dr. Wayne Dyer.
-My mother had read the book and suggested I read it too, and that began my lifelong love affair with psychology.
+My mother had read the book and suggested I read it too.
+That began my lifelong passion for psychology.

-That said, my road to becoming a therapist turned out to be a long and winding one.
+That said, my road to becoming a therapist was a long and winding one.
 My first career was in nursing.
 I worked in the infant nursery at two local hospitals, then eventually opened my own infant-toddler home daycare.
 All the while, I was also working on my degree in Psychology, finally earning a Master's degree in Marriage and Family therapy.

-A dedication to WELLNESS is the common thread running through all of my professional experience, past and present.
-Helping others to experience a greater sense of well-being is my life's work, and I'm passionate about doing a good job!
+A dedication to wellness is the common thread throughout my professional life, past and present.
+Helping others to experience a greater sense of well-being is my life's work.

-Achieving a sense of well-being is like putting together a puzzle.
-There are physical pieces, psychological pieces, relationship pieces, work pieces, and spiritual or philosophical pieces as well.
-The better the pieces fit together, the better you will feel about yourself and your life!
-Allow me to help you put the pieces together...
+Achieving a sense of well-being as a couple is like putting together a puzzle.
+The better the pieces fit together, the better you will feel about your relationship.
+And the better you feel about that, the better you'll feel about your life!
+Allow me to help you put the pieces together.

 I've resided in Las Vegas for over 30 years.
-I have over 25 years of experience in the field of human services, working with both adults and children.
-I entered private practice in 2012, and became a fully licensed marriage and family therapist in 2013.
-I welcome the opportunity to earn your trust by providing you with a positive and effective therapy experience that's based on your own unique needs.
+I have over 25 years of experience in the field of human services.
+I have been a fully licensed marriage and family therapist in private practice since 2013.
+I welcome the opportunity to earn your trust by providing you with a positive and effective therapy experience that's based on your own unique values and needs.

 Licensure: State of Nevada, Marriage and Family Therapist